smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       * ``const TemplateArgumentList *TemplateArgs``:
         The template arguments, corresponding to the parameters of the partial specialization (not the primary), with which the partial was instantiated.
-(Later in this document we'll give an example.)
+There is an example below, in `Diagram: Class template: Partial specialization`_.

     * ``nullptr`` is *not* a possibility here.